-AESIs observed with durvalumab \pm tremelimumab include the following:
+AESIs/imAEs observed with durvalumab ± tremelimumab include the following:

 - Diarrhea/Colitis and intestinal perforation

-- Pneumonitis/ILD
+- Pneumonitis

-- Hepatitis/transaminase increases
+- Hepatitis

 - Endocrinopathies (ie, events of hypophysitis/hypopituitarism, adrenal insufficiency, hyper- and hypothyroidism and type I diabetes mellitus)

 - Rash/Dermatitis

 - Nephritis/Blood creatinine increases

-- Pancreatitis/serum lipase and amylase increases
+- Pancreatitis

 - Myocarditis

+- Myositis/Polymyositis

-- Myositis/Polymyositis - Neuropathy/neuromuscular toxicity (eg, Guillain-Barré, and myasthenia gravis) - Other inflammatory responses that are rare/less frequent with a potential immunemediated etiology include, but are not limited to, pericarditis, sarcoidosis, uveitis and other events involving the eye, skin, hematological and rheumatological events. - In addition, infusion-related reactions and hypersensitivity/anaphylactic reactions with a different underlying pharmacological etiology are also considered AESIs.
+- Rare/less frequent imAEs including neuromuscular toxicities (eg, Guillain-Barré, and myasthenia gravis)

+- Other inflammatory responses that are rare/less frequent with a potential immunemediated etiology include, but are not limited to, pericarditis, sarcoidosis, uveitis and other events involving the eye, skin, hematological ,rheumatological events, vasculitis, non-infections meningitis and non-infectious encephalitis.
+It is possible that events with an inflammatory or immune mediated mechanism could occur in nearly all organs.

+- In addition, infusion-related reactions and hypersensitivity/anaphylactic reactions with a different underlying pharmacological etiology are also considered AESIs.

 Further information on these risks (eg, presenting symptoms) can be found in the current version of the durvalumab and tremelimumab IBs.
-More specific guidelines for their evaluation and treatment are described in detail in the Dosing Modification and Toxicity Management Guidelines in Appendix E. These guidelines have been prepared by the Sponsor to assist the investigator in the exercise of his/her clinical judgment in treating these types of toxicities.
-These guidelines apply to AEs considered causally related to the study drug/study regimen by the reporting investigator.
+More specific guidelines for their evaluation and treatment are described in detail in the Toxicity Management Guidelines (see Section 6.9).
+These guidelines have been prepared by the Sponsor to assist the Investigator in the exercise of his/her clinical judgment in treating these types of toxicities.
+These guidelines apply to AEs considered causally related to the study drug/study regimen by the reporting Investigator.